Description

 Using this definition on our asset we see for example:

-• The compounded annual growth rate (CAGR) over 5 years of Vanguard Total Stock Market Index Fund is 15.4%, which is lower, thus worse compared to the benchmark SPY (16.2%) in the same period.
+• Looking at the annual performance (CAGR) of 13.9% in the last 5 years of Vanguard Total Stock Market Index Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (14.6%)

 Volatility:

-• Compared with the benchmark SPY (20.9%) in the period of the last 5 years, the volatility of 21.7% of Vanguard Total Stock Market Index Fund is greater, thus worse.
+• Compared with the benchmark SPY (21%) in the period of the last 5 years, the historical 30 days volatility of 21.8% of Vanguard Total Stock Market Index Fund is higher, thus worse.

-• Looking at 30 days standard deviation in of 18.1% in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (17.5%).
+• Looking at volatility in of 18% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (17.4%).

 DownVol: